-- Chase Sapphire Preferred® Card – 60,000 bonus points after you spend $4,000 on purchases in the first three months of account opening.
+- Chase Sapphire Preferred® Card – 80,000 bonus points after you spend $4,000 in the first three months from account opening.
+Plus earn a $50 statement credit on grocery purchases in the first year of account opening.

-- Chase Sapphire Reserve® – 50,000 bonus Chase points after you spend $4,000 on purchases in the first three months from account opening
+- Chase Sapphire Reserve® – 60,000 bonus points after you spend $4,000 in the first three months from account opening.

 And here are the welcome bonuses you can earn to increase our Hilton points balance:

 - Hilton Honors Aspire Card from American Express – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening

 - Hilton Honors American Express Surpass Card – 130,000 Hilton Honors bonus points after you spend $2,000 in eligible purchases within the first three months of account opening.

 - The Hilton Honors American Express Business Card – 130,000 Hilton Honors bonus points after you spend $3,000 in eligible purchases within the first three months of account opening.

 - Hilton Honors American Express Card – 80,000 Hilton Honors bonus points after you spend $1,000 in eligible purchases within the first three months of account opening.